 Omega-3 fatty acids

-As a significant source of omega-3 fatty acids, flax seeds help reduce breast cancer risk by ameliorating inflammation and reducing the rate at which breast cells divide in response to estrogen.
-The power of omega-3s was demonstrated in a recent study at the Fred Hutchinson Cancer Research Center in Seattle in which the researchers questioned 35,000 postmenopausal women who had not been diagnosed with breast cancer.
+As a significant source of omega-3 fatty acids, flax seeds for breast cancer risk by ameliorating inflammation and reducing the rate at which flax seeds for breast growth cells divide in response to estrogen.
+The power of omega-3s was demonstrated in a recent study at the Fred Hutchinson Cancer Research Center in Seattle in which the researchers questioned 35,000 postmenopausal women who had not been diagnosed with cancer.
 Six years later they did a follow up questionnaire and found that regular use of fish oil, another potent source of omega-3 fatty acids, reduced breast cancer risk by 32 percent.
 For women who already have breast cancer, Dr. Horner states that omega-3s will help shrink tumors and help keep them confined so that they don’t spread.

 Horner also stresses the importance of lignans stating that they promote change in the breast structure in a way that makes the tissue more resistant to the toxins that can cause cancer.
 In addition, lignans decrease tumor growth factors, help prevent metastasis and reduce estrogen production by fat cells.